treyhunner/treyhunner.github.com/source/_posts/2018-04-27-how-to-make-the-most-of-your-first-pycon-an-introverts-guide.markdown

 - What is my goal in attending this talk?
 - Should I take a personal break during this time instead?

-Remember that PyCon is less about the talks than the discussions that happen.
+Remember that PyCon is less about the talks than the discussions that happen around them.
-Talks are a wonderful tool for starting discussions, but they're not the only way to spark an insightful conversation.
+Talks are a wonderful tool to start discussions, but they're not the only way to spark conversation.

 ### Open spaces: attend them and consider hosting your own!